We’re £15,000 out of pocket after a Lloyds blunder over house sale – The Guardian

 10 Ways To Create Hygge At Home –Decor8.com

 With the rise of popular home decorating concept Hygge, interior design site Decor8 give the low down, on the top 10 ways to improve your winter home decor.

 Hygge is a comrade, an affectionate teamwork.
-For a country that has long, cold winters with little light after 3pm, I guess this comrade works well.
-Hygge is a cozy pulling together but also a state of mind where Danes just know the weather is horrible but they still make the best of it.
+For a country that has long, cold winters with little light after 3 pm, I guess this comrade works well.
+Hygge is a cosy pulling together but also a state of mind where Danes just know the weather is horrible but they still make the best of it.
 So why not fill the home with friends and family, light some candles, bake cookies and sit around the fireplace?